The AI Gap Nobody's Talking About (And It's Costing You Millions)

 📋 Process Redesign Required

 This isn't just about turning on features.
-You need to fundamentally rethink how work flows through your organization.
+You need to fundamentally rethink how work flows through your organisation.

 🧩 Skills Gap

-You need people who understand AI AND automation AND change management.
+You need people who understand AI AND automation AND process improvement AND change management.
 That's a rare combo.

-But here's what really keeps CEOs up at night: most companies don't even know this gap exists.
+But here's what really keeps CEOs up at night: they don't even know this gap exists, so wonder what they are doing wrong compared to their competitors.

 The Numbers Don't Lie

 Let's talk about what this costs.
-According to recent research:
+According to the latest research from August 2025:

 Where AI Leaders Invest Their Resources